-Anthropology focuses on a cross-cultural view of humanity, and broadly conceived dimensions of human behavior.
-Description and explanation of human activities in other societies provide a sense of perspective for individuals operating within their own culture.
-A minor may be focused on one or more of the sub-disciplinary divisions such as biology, archaeology, cultural anthropology, or applied anthropology; or it may be distributed across the fields like the major requirements.
+Anthropology focuses on the evolution of the human condition and provides a cross-cultural view of humanity.
+The description and explanation of human activities in other societies and during different periods of time provides a sense of perspective for individuals operating within their own culture.
+A minor may be focused on one or more of the sub-disciplinary divisions such as biology, archaeology, cultural anthropology, or applied anthropology.
+The minor may also be distributed across the fields, similar to the requirements of the major.

 Effective Fall 2001